 - 2 teaspoons apple cider vinegar or lemon juice

-- Add the ground pork, cheese, garlic, ground kernel seeds, egg and one teaspoon of salt in a large bowl.
-With your hands, start kneading the mixture until all ingredients are well combined.
+- Start kneading the mixture with your hand until all ingredients are well combined.
 Break down any bigger pieces of cheese with your fingers and divide the cheese equally into the meat.
-Try to handle the meat as quickly and as little as possible; set briefly aside.
+Try to handle the meat as quickly and as little as possible; set it briefly aside.

-- Coat the bottom of a large skillet with one to 2 tablespoons of olive oil and heat over medium heat.
+- Coat the bottom of a large skillet with 2 tablespoons of olive oil and heat over medium heat.

 MAKE THE SALAD:

-- You can ground the sunflower kernels using a small coffee grinder or any blender.
+- You can ground the almonds or sunflower kernels using a small coffee grinder or any blender.
+Use about ¾ cup of raw almonds to get about one cup of almond meal.

 - Chop the cheese into small pieces before mixing it with the meat.